ellie3-OW/ElliePlanets/README.md

 # Welcome to the ElliePlanets!
  Somehow a bunch of planets appeared in the Outer Wilds System, blah blah, lore, the creator of this mod totally didn't just want to fuck around with New Horizons.
 Anyways, this serves as a sort of... example mod, of some simpler shenanigans you can do.
-There's currently one planet and two moons, but more will be added in the future!
-I'll also add a better image for Icarus in the future.
+And I'm always going to be updating with more, until either my game can't handle it anymore, or the solar system gets too clogged up!

  Have fun looking at the new planets!
 Here they are: